gerrili1996/gerrili1996.github.io/_pages/teaching.md

 - The International Conference on Learning Representations (ICLR) 2022, 2023
 - International Conference on Artificial Intelligence and Statistics (AISTATS) 2023
 - Mathematical Programming
+- SIAM Journal on Optimization
 - Mathematics of Operations Research
-- SIAM Journal on Optimization
+- Management Science
 - Operation Research
+- Journal of Machine Learning Research
 - Journal of Global Optimization
 - IEEE Transactions on Information Theory
 - IEEE Transactions on Knowledge and Data Engineering